The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 For 2021, the median salary levels in human services and counseling jobs were:

-You’ll find that education is one of the big differentiators in what different roles pay.
-The more training and skills you build on top of your military toolset, the higher your salary is likely to be.
+You’ll find that education can be one of the big differentiators in what different roles pay.
+The more training and skills you build on top of your military toolset, the higher your salary could be.

 Counseling and Human Services Specialties in the Military Offer Training That’s Just as Relevant in the Civilian World